Kennedy Space Center: Your Guide to the Top 5 Attractions

-We all have been inspired by NASA’s space expeditions at some point in our lives, but not all of us are lucky enough to see some of the technology that made those expeditions possible.
+We have all been inspired by NASA’s space expeditions at some point in our lives.
+However, not all of us are lucky enough to see the technology that made those expeditions possible.
+Kennedy Space Center Visitor Complex is currently ranked the #1 attraction in the United States and #3 in the world according to TripAdvisor’s 2025 Travelers’ Choice Awards.

 When you visit the Kennedy Space Center in Merritt Island, FL, you’ll have the opportunity to get up close and personal with the objects that inspired you as a child and still inspire millions today.